nertzy/node-gemfire/doc/api.md

 Retrieves all keys in the Region.
 The callback will be called with an `error` argument, and an Array of keys.

+**NOTE:** The set of keys available on the GemFire server will be returned, not the local in-process cache.
+This operation is not supported on a `LOCAL` region.

 Example:

 ```javascript